MarisaKirisame/DefComBlog/Calculator.md

     // In Expr
     Expr simp() {return this;}

-The case for Lit and Var is trivial: there is nothing to simplify, so we just {return this;}.
+The case for Lit and Var is trivial: there is nothing to simplify, so we just `return this;`.
 In fact, we had moved this code into the base class, Expr, because it is always correct to simplify, by doing nothing!

 By correctness, we mean that, given a program X, X.simp() is equal to X. By equality, X and Y are equal, if and only if forall env, X.eval(env) == Y.eval(env).
 When writing optimizations, this is critical to keep in mind - we dont want to change the meaning of user program!